chiiglaaa/Python-Modules/subprocess module/Lesson 3/readme.md

 ------------------------------------

-### Example of 'encoding' argument:
+###Example of 'encoding' argument:

     import subprocess

-    result = subprocess.ruin(['echo', 'hello'], capture_output=True, text=True)
+    result = subprocess.ruin(['ls'], stdout=subprocess.PIPE, encoding='utf-8')
     print(result.stdout)

-This code will run the 'echo hello' command and capture its output.
-The 'text=True' argument tells 'subprocess' to open the pipes in text mode with the default encoding.
+In this example, the ls command is run and the output is captured using the subprocess.PIPE option.
+The encoding argument is set to 'utf-8' to decode the output as UTF-8 text.
+The output is then printed to the console using print().

 ------------------------------------

-### Example of 'env' argument:
+###Example of 'env' argument:

     import subprocess